ssebestyen-sovrn/market-model/VERCEL_DEPLOYMENT.md

 3. Update API URLs in Frontend:
    - Make sure your frontend is using the correct API URLs
-   - For production, use relative paths like `/api/news` instead of absolute URLs
+   - For production, use the full URL with `window.location.origin` as shown in the code

 ## Testing the Deployed Application